-For purposes of this exploratory examination, we selected two large breaches that were first reported in 2007 (TJX Companies) and 2009 (Heartland Payment Systems (HPY)).
+For purposes of this exploratory examination, two large breaches (perhaps the largest data breaches as of 2012) that were first reported in 2007 (TJX Companies) and 2009 (Heartland Payment Systems (HPY)) are examined (see Armerding (2012)).
+The 2008 Heartland breach involved 134 million credit cards and the 2006 TJX case exposed 94 million credit cards.
 The breach at TJX was first reported on January 17, 2007, and the breach at HPY was first reported on January 20, 2009.
-In order to control for other possible confounding events, and following prior research findings, we calculated the abnormal return measures for a three-day window (-1, +1), the day before the announcement through the day following the day of the announcement (day 0).
+In order to control for other possible confounding events, and following prior research findings, the abnormal return measures for a three-day window (-1, +1), the day before the announcement through the day following the day of the announcement (day 0) are calculated.
 Panel A of Table One provides the estimates for TJX and Panel B of Table One provides these estimates for HPY.

 For TJX, the abnormal returns (ARR and AMR), thus also the estimated loss amounts (LRR and LMR), for each day of the three-day window are negative, with the day of the announcement of the breach being the most negative.
-HPY also reveals negative amounts for all three-days, however, unlike TJX, HPY's largest abnormal returns and estimated loss amounts can be found on days -1 and +1.
+HPY also reveals negative amounts for all three-days; however, unlike TJX, HPY's largest abnormal returns and estimated loss amounts can be found on days -1 and +1.
 Information leakage one-day prior to an announcement is not uncommon nor is the fact that the market may still be determining an appropriate new market value for the company through one-day following an announcement.
 Thus, on their face, these results are not surprising based on previous research findings.

 The actual loss due to the breach reported by TJX was approximately \$166 million.
 The estimated loss amounts, as accumulated over the entire three-day window, of approximately \$165 million and \$130 million both are easily within 25% of the eventual actual loss.
 Obviously, the LRR of \$165 million is almost exactly the eventual amount recorded by TJX.
 HPY eventually reported an actual loss due to the breach of approximately \$115 million.
-The three-day accumulated loss amounts of approximately \$95 million and \$94 million both are within 20% of the eventual reported loss.
+The three-day accumulated loss amounts of approximately \$95 million and \$94 million both are within

+20% of the eventual reported loss.
 Thus, given that the actual loss amounts are not known and not fully recorded for up to one-year following the announcement of the breach, the market's estimates of these losses appear to be surprisingly accurate!
-Thus at least for these two examples, the use of the market's estimated loss amounts as a starting point for estimating the total actual loss to the company, or as a starting point for determining possible damage claims, would seem to have some validity.
+At least for these two examples, the use of the market's estimated loss amounts as a starting point for estimating the total actual loss to the company, or as a starting point for determining possible damage claims, would seem to have some validity.

-As an additional comparison, we also determined the losses actually recorded by the company and/or estimated by the company over time by examining their quarterly and annual financial statements.
+As an additional comparison, the losses actually recorded by the company and/or estimated by the company over time as reported in their quarterly and annual financial statements were identified.
 Table Two contains the amounts reported by the companies over time.
 For TJX (Panel A), if the financial statements were used as an indication of the total loss suffered by TJX, a year would pass before the 10-K financial statements for 2008 would show an estimate that is as close as that of an estimate based on the market's immediate response to the announced breach.
 For HPY (Panel B), it takes nine months before the estimated expense derived from the financial statements becomes a better estimate of the eventual loss than that estimated via the market reaction at the time of the announcement.
-By this point in time nearly

-\$23 million has actually been incurred and only \$92 million of the eventual \$115 million is actually being estimated by the company.
+By this point in time nearly \$23 million has actually been incurred and only \$92 million of the eventual \$115 million is actually being estimated by the company.